wbrowar/workbench/README.md

 - At any given time, run `gulp run` to reprocess basic theme assets (JS, CSS, and images).
 This is not as good as running `gulp release` but it will clean out old JS, CSS, and image files and replace them with up-to-date versions.

 ### Staging and Testing
-- When staging files for review or testing, run `gulp release`—every time—before deploying to a staging server. `gulp release` includes extra tasks, such as Babel compiling and uglification of Javascript files.
+- When staging files for review or testing, run `gulp release`—every time—before deploying to a staging server. `gulp release` includes extra tasks, such as Babel transpiling and uglification of Javascript files.
 While these may not be needed for better performance on a staging server, these tasks might slightly change the code enough to cause bugs to appear.

-### Going Live and Releasing
+### Going Live
 - When preparing to go live, run the `gulp release` task.
 This will increase the version number in the `package.json` file, which will cause cache-busting to occur on static files that are loaded using version number parameters.
 - For feature releases (when you're adding new sections and features), run `gulp releasefeature`.
 This bumps the version number up by one SEMVER minor version.
 - Running `gulp release` cleans out all CSS, JS, SVG, and image files and replaces them with fresh builds.
-- `gulp release` also creates favicons, adds Critical CSS, processes SVG icons and processes HTML theme files.
+- `gulp release` also creates favicons, adds Critical CSS, processes SVG icons and processes template files.

 ---
 ## Theme Components